Meet our amazing team of staff who will be working to bring our vision to life!

 Professor in Psychology, Ulster University

 Victoria is a Professor of Developmental Psychology at Ulster University.
-In CEML Victoria will contribute to research on creating measures suitable to track development in the early years (Challenge 1) and understanding the home environment and it’s influences (Challenge 3).
-Victoria is also a member of the team leading CEML capacity building and training.
+In CEML Victoria contributes to research on creating measures suitable to track development in the early years (Challenge 1) and understanding the home environment and it’s influences (Challenge 3).
+Victoria is also a member of CEML’s capacity building and career development committee.

-Elizabeth Stokoe is Professor of Social Interaction at Loughborough University, UK and Professor II at the University of Eastern Norway.
+Elizabeth Stokoe works in the Department of Psychological and Behavioural Science at London School of Economics.
+She is also an Honorary Professor at Loughborough University, UK and Professor II at the University of Southeastern Norway.
 Liz will work particularly with Dr Natalie Flint and Prof Tim Jay on Challenge 3, analysing the social interactions between children, teachers, and parents about mathematics – both formally and tacitly – to help us better understand the contexts in which mathematical knowledge and skills evolve.

 Iro Xenidou-Dervou